Rehoming Your Pet: A Compassionate Guide for Pet Owners

 Fee covers the cost of spaying the mother

 Once you submit a surrender form, you can expect an email response from the MEHS team within three business days while we evaluate your request and available space.
 To begin the surrender request process, visit: https://www.mehs.org/surrender.
+If you need help exploring resources or have questions about your specific situation, our team is always happy to point you in the right direction before surrender becomes necessary.

 Compassion Above All